spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/clone-cluster-profile.md

 You can clone a cluster profile across multiple projects within the same [tenant](../../glossary-all.md#tenant).
 ## Prerequisites

 - A cluster profile created in Palette.
-Check out [Cluster Profiles](cluster-profiles.md) to learn about the different types of cluster profiles you can create depending on your requirements.
+Check out [Cluster Profiles](cluster-profiles.md) to learn about the different types of cluster profiles you can create.

 ## Enablement